ashokvytla/fire/README.md

 ## Architecture

 The main entity is a workflow.
 A workflow contains nodes connected to each other.
 Nodes also have parameters which are set.
+Data is passed from one node to another as Spark DataFrame.
+The output DataFrame of a Node have a different Schema from its input DataFrame.
+A Node can add or remove columns from a DataFrame.

 <img src="https://github.com/FireProjects/fire/blob/master/docs/Architecture.png"/>

 <img src="https://github.com/FireProjects/fire/blob/master/docs/Workflow.png"/>

-Data is passed from one node to another as Spark DataFrame.

 Nodes can be: